RGGH/rig_tools/readme.md

 The aim is to understand tools so I can progress to automate some cool sh*t related to smart contracts.

 ## Features
-- A custom `IPtool` tool to perform addition of two integers.
+- A custom `IPtool` tool to perform check on whether an ip address is in the supernet.
 - Integration with OpenAI's GPT-4 via the Rig library.
 - Use of `.env` file for configuration.